 - The term 'users' includes anyone who uses land for leisure and recreational purposes or for other purposes such as walking to work or shops etc. This includes but is not limited to walkers, cyclists, disabled users and horse riders.

 - The term 'other viewpoint' includes anyone with an interest in countryside access who does not necessarily fall into other groups.
 This may include those involved with business, transport, tourism, nature conservation, heritage or health.

 The forum works closely with the borough council, rights of way user groups, landowners and parish and town councils.
 It also works with and provides advice to other bodies such as Natural England and the Department for the Environment, Food and Rural Affairs.

 Membership consists of up to 22 local people, chosen to represent a variety of interest groups including land management interests, health issues, walking, cycling, horse riding and disabled access issues.
 Members of the forum are also active in other organisations such as the Rural Forum, East Berks Ramblers, the Council for the Protection of Rural England, Crown Estate and the National Trust.

 How members are chosen

 Forum members are recruited based on interest area, and anyone with an interest in public access to land, from either a user, land manager or other viewpoint can apply to join.
 Membership lasts for three years.
-Forum members are chosen by a panel consisting of two councillors and the principal rights of way officer.
+Forum members are chosen by a panel consisting of the chair, vice-chair and the lead council officer for public rights of way officer.
 To apply for membership please contact email@example.com.